Defence Intelligence Fusion Centre

 The Defence Intelligence Fusion Centre (DIFC) is based at RAF Wyton in Cambridgeshire.
 Largely created from the staff of the National Imagery Exploitation Centre (formerly known as the Joint Air Reconnaissance Intelligence Centre (JARIC)) and then known for several years as the Defence Geospatial Intelligence Fusion Centre, it can trace its history back to clandestine reconnaissance operations at the beginning of the Second World War by Sidney Cotton on behalf of MI6 and then MI4, and the formation of the Allied Central Interpretation Unit at RAF Medmenham (sister to Bletchley Park).

 Today, DIFC's role has grown beyond just imagery intelligence.
 Part of the Joint Forces Intelligence Group (JFIG) within Defence Intelligence, DIFC's primary role is to support Defence planning, current operations and the intelligence assessment process.
 DIFC still provides specialist imagery intelligence, but also conducts multi-disciplinary intelligence fusion for the armed forces and other UK Government partners.
 The integrated multi-disciplinary Task Groups at DIFC use data and reporting from various sources (including satellite imagery), together with other advanced technologies, to provide critical information and over-watch to tactical, operational and strategic decision makers.

-DIFC is a joint service and civilian organisation under the command of an RAF Group Captain.
+As of 2014, DIFC was a joint service and civilian organisation under the command of an RAF Group Captain.

+As of 2026, the DIFC has become known as the National Centre for Geospatial Intelligence (NCGI).